oscar-system/Oscar.jl/experimental/QuadFormAndIsom/README.md

-# Integer lattices with isometry
+# Quadratic forms and isometries

 This project is a complement to the code about *hermitian lattices* available on Hecke.
-We aim here to connect Hecke and GAP to handle some algorithmic methods regarding integer lattices with their isometries.
+We aim here to connect Hecke and GAP to handle some algorithmic methods regarding quadratic forms with their isometries.
 In particular, the integration of this code to Oscar is necessary to benefit all the performance of GAP with respect to computations with groups and automorphisms in general.

+For now, the project covers methods regarding rational and integral quadratic forms.

 ## Content

-We introduce the new type `ZZLatWithIsom` which parametrizes pairs $(L, f)$ where
+We introduce two new structures
+* `QuadSpaceWithIsom`
+* `ZZLatWithIsom`
+The former parametrizes pairs $(V, f)$ where $V$ is a rational quadratic form and $f$ is an isometry of $V$.
+The latter parametrizes pairs $(L, f)$ where
-$L$ is a non-denegerate $\mathbb{Z}$-lattice and $f$ is an isometry of $L$.
+$L$ is an integral quadratic form, also known as $\mathbb Z$-lattice and $f$ is an isometry of $L$.
 One of the main feature of this project is the enumeration of isomorphism classes of pairs $(L, f)$ where $f$ is an isometry of finite order with at most two prime divisors.
 The methods we resort to for this purpose are developed in the paper [BH23].

-We also provide some algorithms computing isomorphism classes of primitive embeddings of even lattices following [Nikulin].
-More precisely, the two functions `primitive_embeddings_in_primary_lattice` and `primitive_embeddings_of_primary_lattice` offer, under certain conditions, the possibility of obtaining representatives of such classes of primitive embeddings.
-Note nonetheless that these functions are not efficient in the case were the discriminant groups are large.
+We also provide some algorithms computing isomorphism classes of primitive embeddings of even lattices following Nikulin's theory.
+More precisely, the two functions `primitive_embeddings_in_primary_lattice` and `primitive_embeddings_of_primary_lattice` offer, under certain conditions, the possibility to compute representatives of primitive embeddings and classify them in different ways.
+Note nonetheless that these functions are not efficient in the case were the discriminant groups have a large number of subgroups.

 ## Status